wodby/docs/docs/stacks/cachet/index.md

 * Adminer:
     * Bugfix: some `$PHP_` env vars were ignored
     * Default memory limit set to 512M
-    * Adminer and Webgrind rebased to the latest php image
+    * Adminer and Webgrind rebuilt against the latest PHP image

 ### 1.1.8